Secret Weapon: How LAPD Uses Design to Improve Community Relations

 VQ: And what was your solution in the end?

 LC: There’s a large room called the officer’s briefing room.
 We located it within the facility such that, should the program and interface change, or should special events happen, it could be used for community events or public events.
-There are large sliding doors in the back and another set of large sliding doors to the exterior that allow overflow into a staff terrace.
+There are large sliding doors in the back and another set of large sliding doors to the exterior that allow overflow into the staff terrace.
 So by day, it’s a place of respite, a place for people to regroup.
 It connects with the weight room, which is a critical part of LAPD metro’s daily regimen.
 What it allowed is a much larger gathering space, basically doubling the size.
 We also designed the open work spaces such that they could very easily shift the furniture and create a gathering space.
 We just had to accommodate that initial large group for a few minutes, so we really looked at how medium-sized groups spread throughout the facility.

 VQ: What does “hotelling” mean?
 How did you deploy that concept?

 LC: Hotelling is a workplace concept.
-There’s an acknowledgement that people are working remotely, that people don’t necessarily want to sit in one place at an assigned desk.
-That worked really well for LAPD metro, because so much of their time is spent in their cars or supplementing and augmenting other staff throughout the city.
+There’s an acknowledgement that people are working remotely, that people don’t necessarily need to sit in one place at an assigned desk.
+That worked really well for LAPD Metro, because so much of their time is spent in their cars or supplementing and augmenting other staff throughout the city.
 Not every officer needed a designated seat, and so hotelling was a way to accommodate more officers in a smaller footprint.
 It’s a plug and play situation: there are unassigned desk and work spaces where you can come in, plug in your laptop.
 What it means is more common spaces, more shared spaces.
 It allows a more flexible environment, without having to fight through work station office partitions or anything.

 VQ: You also created a public pocket park as part of that design.
 Who uses that space and how does it relate to the community?

-LC: The LAPD rampart station was in a very park-poor part of town, and so we sited the building in such a way that they allowed protection for the police, behind a secured line, but left the perimeter as a green belt that was open for public use—and it is used.
+LC: The LAPD Rampart Station was in a very park-poor part of town, and so we sited the building in such a way that they allowed protection for the police, behind a secured line, but left the perimeter as a green belt that was open for public use—and it is used.
 I’ve seen kids playing soccer, people picnicking.
 We learned from that.
-The LAPD metro division is in another park-poor area, which is not atypical for the mid-part of Los Angeles.
+The LAPD Metro Division is in another park-poor area, which is not atypical for the mid-part of Los Angeles.

 There was a driveway from Temple Street heading down to the lower level.
-It was a little bit tricky to negotiate.
+It was a little bit tricky for vehicles to negotiate.
 They need to be quick, in and out of the site.
 So we closed that driveway and opened another down at the lower level and took over the space.
 It’s practically 2000 square feet, so it is indeed a pocket park.
-I’s at the level of Temple Street, near where the bus stops are, near where people are walking on the sidewalk, adjacent to a multi-family housing facility.
+It’s at the level of Temple Street, near where the bus stops are, near where people are walking on the sidewalk, adjacent to a multi-family housing facility.
 The idea was it would be part of the public realm.

 VQ: Can you explain how, while softening the perimeter, you were also making it more secure?

-LC: The LAPD metro facility was actually a major renovation of the old rampart station, which was designed and built in the mid-’60s.
+LC: The LAPD Metro facility was actually a major renovation of the old Rampart Station, which was designed and built in the mid-’60s.
 From an architectural standpoint, we had some really clean lines and some solid concrete bones to take advantage of.
 But we really had to remove some of the pieces that were sending the message of that bunker mentality.

 For example, on the north side facing Temple, the main public façade, there was dark curtain wall glazing and some custom ceramic tiles, which were beautiful, but really creating a very dark façade and a barrier between inside and out, visually and psychologically.
 So we salvaged the tile and repurposed it for a monument feature wall in the front, and replaced the glazing with translucent ballistic glazing.
 Light spills out in such a way that it can become a beacon at night, whereas during the day it allows the officers inside a much better working environment.
 They actually have a relationship to what’s happening outside.

-When we went to augment the perimeter wall to bring up the height to the level the LAPD requires, which is practically eight feet, we also extended the existing pattern.
+When we went to augment the perimeter wall to bring up the height to the level the LAPD requires, which is approximately eight feet, we also extended the existing pattern.
 So it was a way of acknowledging the history, but acknowledging that that history’s taking you to a future condition, where it’s just as secure, even more secure, and yet friendlier.

 Leigh Christy is an Associate Principal and Senior Project Architect at Perkins+Will.
 She is a member of the firm’s Green Team and Resiliency Task Force, the leader of the Los Angeles office’s Social Responsibility Committee, and the head of the firmwide Innovation Incubator microgrant program.
 Leigh specializes in providing innovative, sustainable and efficient project solutions that meet the client’s needs and is extremely active in the Los Angeles River revitalization efforts.
 Using both research and project work as a basis, she frequently publishes articles and presents on issues dealing with social and environmental sustainability at all scales.